Official CAD Training and Certification | Autodesk

 Autodesk Community (US Site)

 Go to Autodesk forums and blogs (US Site) to connect with your peers, ask questions and share information.
-There is also a vibrant education community.
+There is also a vibrant education community (US Site).

 Autodesk University On-demand Sessions (US Site)